-As part of the graduate education programs, Wilkes University houses a Regional Computer Resource Center (RCRC).
-The RCRC serves as a regional center for technology workshops for teachers.
-Services include training for pre-service and in-service K-12 teachers in current topics via short workshops and seminars.
+As part of the graduate education programs, Wilkes University features the Center for Educational Research, Technology and Innovation (CERTI).
+CERTI serves as a regional center for technology workshops for teachers and a place where local educators can come together with university faculty and staff to explore innovative strategies for integrating technology in the teaching / learning process.
+Services include training for pre-service and in-service K-12 teachers in current topics via short workshops and seminars, research projects designed to aid schools and specialized programs designed in conjunction with educational leaders.